MBA, Yale University

 Laura Huober is a New American

-Fellowship awarded to support work towards an MA in Environmental Management at Yale University
+Fellowship awarded to support work towards an MBA in Environmental Management at Yale University

 As a child in Germany, Laura enjoyed climbing trees, building dams and exploring the fields behind her house.
 Then, at eight, her life changed dramatically.
 Her mother joined a cult and moved Laura and her brother to Austin, Texas.
 Home-schooled but barely educated, Laura was forced to be self-reliant.
 She devised her own curriculum and drew up schedules telling her when to study, eat and play.